 useful (Boettke, 1996).
 Neo-classical economics follows a positivist methodology, where the usefulness of the model is put down to its ability to predict (Rogers, 1989; Arestis and Sawyer, 1993; Blaug, 1980).
-Extensions to the neo-classical model have incorporated information asymmetry problems and uncertainty, usually expressed in expected utility terms, to account for the complexity of market transactions.2 and the strength of the strength with with the second to any the strength of a strength the strength of a second
+Extensions to the neo-classical model have incorporated information asymmetry problems and uncertainty, usually expressed in expected utility terms, to account for the complexity of market transactions.2

 A major problem in neo-classical economics is the playing down of the role of institutions in market transactions which acts as 'constraints on behaviour in the form of rules and regulations' (North, 1981).
-As Hoen (1998) shows, standard neoclassical economics does not take institutions into account.
+As Hoen (1998) shows, standard neo-classical economics does not take institutions into account.
 They are assumed to exist, but do not restrict the behaviour of economic agents.
 The transparency of the market is perfect, while property rights are well defined, completely decentralised, and transferable at any time.
 In fact, within the neo-classical framework utility maximising consumers and profit maximising firms are restricted only by budgetary and technical constraints.
 It implies that transaction costs can be assumed to be zero.
 Attempts to incorporate institutions into the neo-classical world have largely concentrated on three approaches, public choice theories, transaction cost theories and property right (principal agent) theories which are largely described as new-institutionalist economics (Dietrich, 1994).

-$^{^{2}}$ For example, within neo-classical circles there is a question of how much variation in output could be explained by the changes in labour and capital.
-The role of the residual has increased as the neoclassical economists try to include more factors of production, such as educated labour, to increase the robustness of the model.
+2 For example, within neo-classical circles there is a question of how much variation in output could be explained by the changes in labour and capital.
+The role of the residual has increased as the neo-classical economists try to include more factors of production, such as educated labour, to increase the robustness of the model.
 However as (Myant, 1999, p19) points out referring to Denison (1967) "there